viveakrt/Competitive-programing/README.md

 		1. Do not Add duplicate code
 		2. Do not add simple Hello World Program
 		3. you can add any competitive program
-		4. Try to add problem in Comment in code
+		4. Try to add problem in Comment while writing code
 		5. Try to explain the process you followed for solving the problem
 		6. Eat, Sleep and Code